Home - Salad - 2-Minute Mason Jar Balsamic Vinaigrette

 Balsamic vinaigrette spilling over the edge of a spoon, on top of a saucer.

 Early in my cooking career in restaurant kitchens, I became somewhat of an expert at making salad dressings.
-I worked the garde manger station (the section of the kitchen that prepares salads and cold dishes) and one of my daily tasks was making salad dressings, mayonnaise and other sauces by the gallon — not to mention tossing SO MANY salads to order.
+I worked the garde manger station (the section of the kitchen that prepares salads and cold dishes) and one of my daily tasks was making salad dressings, mayonnaise and other sauces by the gallon — not to mention tossing SO MANY dinner salads to order.

 About the ingredients